nezamtrm/GPU-parllelism-for-finetuning-huggingface-NLP-models-on-bittensor-dataset/README.md

 ## How to Run

-Run git clone https://github.com/opentensor/clm_model_tuning.git Replace the content of finetune_using_clm.py in the reference repo Run each notebook to finetune the gpt-neo-2.7B, gpt-j-6B and gpt-neeo-1.3B models on bittensor dataset.
+Run git clone https://github.com/opentensor/clm_model_tuning.git Replace the content of finetune_using_clm2.py with finetune_using_clm2.py in the reference repo Run each notebook to finetune the gpt-neo-2.7B, gpt-j-6B and gpt-neeo-1.3B models on bittensor dataset.